SvanBoxel/delete-merged-branch/README.md

 ## How it works
 This GitHub app listens to the `pull_request.closed` webhook.
 If a pull request is closed and the connected branch is merged, it will delete the branch.

+## Release process
+CI (Travis) is in charge of releasing new versions of the GitHub Application to [Now](https://zeit.co/now).
+On every new commit to master we run [sementic-release](https://github.com/semantic-release/semantic-release) to determine whether the major/minor/patch version should be incremented.
+If so, we update the version running in production.

 ## Contributing